mplex/multigraph/README.md

 <br />

-And with the `clu` argument we establish the clustering of the network with three classes of actors differentiated by the colors of the vertices.
+The `clu` argument serves to establish the clustering of the network with three classes of actors differentiated by the colors of the vertices.

 ```r